whats2000/GriffinOWO/README.md

 ### Miscellaneous
 1. Hide NPC Abiphone Contact: Hide NPC Abiphone Contact will hide the NPC contact by inputting their name split by space
-2. Show Pet Candy Used: Show Pet Candy Used amounts behind the pet name even when it is max level
+2. Show Pet Candy Used: Show pet candy used amounts when hover the pet even when it is max level
+2. Show Pet XP: Show pet XP when hover the pet, you can also toggle to show overflow and to-max-level XP

 ### Fun command
 1. `!rng`: show what your today luck